stanlee786/SendVoiceMessage/README.md

 ### Requirements

-To run this application `NodeJS` is required, you will also need to create a `.env` file
+To run this application `NodeJS` is required

 - Install NodeJS from [here](https://nodejs.org/)